laanwj/qtsowrap/README.md

 ## Credits

-- This is based on [dynload-wrapper](https://github.com/hpvb/dynload-wrapper) by Hein-Pieter van Braam <hp@tmm.cx> et al, which is also used by Godot.
+- This is based on [dynload-wrapper](https://github.com/hpvb/dynload-wrapper) by Hein-Pieter van Braam <hp@tmm.cx> et al, which is also used by the Godot game engine.